viztopia/sockets-drawing-app-namespaces-rooms/README.md

   }
   ```

-- STEP 7: Receive the room name on the Server
+- STEP 7: Receive the room name on the Server within the "private" namespace

   ```
   socket.on('room', (data) => {